 You can make your offer subject to:

-Being satisfied with the results of a home inspection.
+being satisfied with the results of a home inspection

-Your lawyer’s approval of the agreement.
+your lawyer’s approval of the agreement

-Checking zoning and title to the property.
+checking zoning and title to the property

-Removing your subject clauses
+Removing or waiving subject clauses

+Legally, you can walk away from the deal if you weren’t able to satisfy a condition by a certain date.
+But you can’t use conditions as a free pass to get out of the contract.
 The law says you must make all reasonable efforts to remove your subject clauses.
 For example, you can’t decline to remove your financing clause just because you’ve found a property you like better.

 “House hunting was a crazy, sometimes deflating experience.
 We felt priced out of the market.
 So when we found a decent home that we could actually afford, we put in an offer to buy it.
 But we thought the offer was like an ‘expression of interest.’
 The seller accepted our offer.
 Once the three day cooling-off period passed, we were locked in!
 Soon, we were wondering if we were settling for something less than what we really want.”